 How to make Thai red curry with chicken and vegetables

 Step 1.
 Heat 1 tablespoon of oil in a pot, add chicken slices and cook until no longer pink.
 Move the chicken to a plate.

 Step 2.
 Heat the remaining oil, add shallot, garlic, and a crushed lemongrass stalk (white and pale green part only).
 Cook for 1-2 minutes until soft.

 Step 3.
-Dilute the red curry paste with 2 tablespoons of chicken stock in a small mixing bowl and add it to the pot.
-Stir-fry curry paste for 30-60 seconds until the paste has lost some of its moisture.
+Dilute the red curry paste with 2 tablespoons of chicken stock (or chicken broth) in a small mixing bowl and add it to the pot.
+Stir-fry for 30-60 seconds until the paste has lost some of its moisture.

 Step 4.
 Return the chicken back to the pot along with bamboo shoots, green beans, and tomatoes.
 Add kaffir lime leaves if using.